 - 3.1 The Planning and Compulsory Purchase Act 2004(as amended) requires that the Council produce a 'Statement of Community Involvement' (SCI) which sets out how the Council intends to achieve continuous community involvement in the preparation of plans and decision making for planning applications.
-The current SCI was adopted by Cabinet in March 2014 under the Town and Country Planning (Local Development)(England) Regulations 2012 (as amended). - 3.2 Local Planning Authority's must review their SCI every five years from the adoption date.
-Recent changes set out in the Neighbourhood Planning Act

-2017 amending the requirements of the Planning and Compulsory Purchase Act 2004 relating to preparation of an SCI and given effect through the Neighbourhood Planning Act 2017 (Commencement No 3) Regulations 2018 also necessitate an SCI update.
+The current SCI was adopted by Cabinet in March 2014. - 3.2 Local Planning Authorities must review their SCI every five years from the adoption date.
+Recent changes set out in the Neighbourhood Planning Act 2017 amending the requirements of the Planning and Compulsory Purchase Act 2004 relating to preparation of an SCI and given effect through the Neighbourhood Planning Act 2017 (Commencement No 3) Regulations 2018 also necessitate an SCI update.

 - 3.3 These changes relate to inclusion of policy for giving advice to neighbourhood planning groups and for involvement of communities and other interested parties in the preliminary stages of plan making (specifically in the exercise of functions for survey (section 13) and Local Development Scheme(section 15)).
 In updating the SCI the opportunity has been taken to update where necessary changes in local circumstances (such as in relevant community groups and the procedure for pre-application advice) and to set out the Council's approach to more recently introduced planning procedures (such as the Community Infrastructure Levy and Permissions in Principle).
-The update also takes account of the National Planning Policy Framework (NPPF) and National Planning Policy Guidance (NPPG) as amended. - 3.4 The SCI does not propose new planning policy or identify new development sites, but primarily considers how best to involve different sectors of the community in plan preparation and in determining planning applications.
+The update also takes account of the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG) as amended. - 3.4 The SCI does not propose new planning policy or identify new development sites, but primarily considers how best to involve different sectors of the community in plan preparation and in determining planning applications.
 It sets out how all sections of the community, from individual members of the public through to representative organisations, have better opportunities to participate in planning in the District.
 It deals with community involvement in the preparation of the Local Plan and Supplementary Planning Documents (SPD) and in the determination of planning applications, as well as community involvement in more recently introduced planning procedures such as the Community Infrastructure Levy (CIL) and Neighbourhood Planning.
-The Council's vision for the SCI is that: 'Everyone is given the opportunity to influence the future planning of Cannock Chase District and consequently take ownership of the Local Plan through stakeholder and community involvement.' - 3.5 There are a number of important benefits of achieving community and stakeholder buy-in, these include: - Community commitment to the future development of the area - Promoting regeneration and investment, creating certainty and commitment to change - Providing a strong basis for successful negotiations on development proposals, including developer contributions; and - Providing a robust basis for addressing difficult decisions it is important that in seeking to build consensus, addressing controversial issues is not avoided. - 3.6 The constituent parts of the SCI are described in the report detail.
+The Council's vision for the SCI is that: 'Everyone is given the opportunity to influence the future planning of Cannock Chase District and consequently take ownership of the Local Plan through stakeholder and community involvement.' - 3.5 There are a number of important benefits of achieving community and stakeholder buy-in, these include: - Community commitment to the future development of the area - Promoting regeneration and investment, creating certainty and commitment to change - Providing a strong basis for successful negotiations on development proposals, including developer contributions; and - Providing a robust basis for addressing difficult decisions it is important that in seeking to build consensus, addressing controversial issues is not avoided. - 3.6 The constituent parts of the SCI are described in the report detail. - 3.7 The document has been updated, as appropriate, in the light of representations received during the six week public consultation period as set out in Appendix 1.